simbayippy/perp-dex-tools/docs/MULTI_ACCOUNT_DB_ARCHITECTURE.md

 **Your Requirements:**
 1. ✅ Multiple accounts running separate bots
-2. ✅ Each account has DEX-specific credentials
+2. ✅ Each account has exchange-specific credentials
 3. ✅ Flexibility for account sharing (e.g., one Backpack account for multiple strategies)
 4. ✅ Track which account opened which position
 5. ✅ Secure credential management